imixs/imixs-cloud/doc/SETUP.md

 ## The HTTP Reverse Proxy – traefik.io

-The HTTP reverse proxy is used to hide services from the internet.
+The HTTP reverse proxy is used to hide services from the Internet.
 In addition the proxy also acts as a load balancer to be used if applications need to be scaled over several nodes.

 In _Imixs-Cloud_ [traefik.io](http://traefik.io) is used as the service for a reverse proxy.
 The service uses a separate overlay network to scan for services.
 A service which should be available through the proxy need to be run in the network 'imixs-proxy-net'.